 Are there purchase limits during All Access (after member Early Access)?

 Members (and all others) may purchase unlimited tickets during All Access.
-Tickets purchased during All Access may not be adjacent to the Early Access tickets.
+Tickets adjacent to the Early Access tickets may no longer be available during All Access.
 Management reserves the right to limit purchases to select concerts.

 Is membership required to attend a concert at the Bach?

-Bach concerts are open to the public.
-Membership support is greatly appreciated and helps keep the music coming, but is not required.
+Most Bach concerts are open to the public.
+Membership support is greatly appreciated and helps keep the music coming, but is not generally required.